 A conservative figure when using an RTOS is to allocate between 10% to 30% of your CPU’s clock cycles to allow an RTOS to perform its services.
 Said differently, when planning for your CPU, get one that is 11% to 43% faster than originally planned for.

-As bad as it may sound, there are far more benefits in using an RTOS then there are drawbacks!
+As bad as it may sound, there are far more benefits to using an RTOS than there are drawbacks!